-Advanced Practicum (Year 3-4: 340 Clock Hours)
+Advanced Practicum (Year 3-4: Optional; 340+ hours are recommended)

 School psychology doctoral students are strongly encouraged to complete advanced practicum training during their third and/or fourth year of the program.
 The goal of the advanced practicum is to allow students to gain expertise in a specific area of applied practice of interest to them.
 Students choosing this option should plan on completing at least 340 hours to be competitive for APPIC internships (which typically expect at least 1,000 supervised practicum hours).